UWB-Adv-Data-Vis/NYC-complaints/README.md

 -    Provide a geographical map of where filtered complaints occur

 ### Challenge B: Storytelling through visualization
-Create a platform that focuses on an issue, problem, or question, invites users to learn more, and presents specifics and details through user interactions
+Create a platform that focuses on an issue, problem, or question, invites users to learn more, and presents specifics and details through user interactions.

 – Identify a central question or issue to tell a data-driven story about complaints
 - Create an interactive dashboard that leads users through a story